Join us on Saturday 17 June to revisit, rediscover and reconnect.

 Starter: Ham Hock Terrine with Piccalilli & Pickled vegetables or Red Pepper, Tomato and Mozzarella Terrine with Toasted Ciabatta (v)

-Main: Lemon and Thyme Roast Corn-Fed Chicken Supreme with Crushed Jersey Royals and Spring Greens or Goats Cheese and Spinach Roulade with Beetroot & Pea Puree (v)
+Main: Lemon and Thyme Roast Corn-Fed Chicken Supreme with Crushed Jersey Royals and Spring Greens or Butternut Squash & Spinach Parcel with Sage Brown Butter & Vegetables (v)

 Dessert: Set Custard, Rhubarb & Shortbread Crumble and Ginger Cream (v)